 It is thought that Scavenger was not with the pirates when this attack occurred.
 Apparently, he mostly dealt with the sale and distribution of their stolen goods on the black market.

-Further supposition suggests that Scavenger was responsible for the deaths of his fellow sky pirates shortly afterwards.
+Scavenger is thought to have been responsible for the deaths of his fellow sky pirates shortly afterwards.

 He next surfaced in 8150.
-The W.D.C. attempted to relocate a whole community who had made their homes beneath the streets of what was once the Birmingham conurb.
+The W.D.C. was attempting to relocate a whole community who had made their homes beneath the streets of what had been the Birmingham conurb.

 The resultant series of battles — the “Tunnel Wars” — left many dead on both sides.

-Scavenger was positively identified as one of the prisoners sent to Chaney maximum security prison.
+Scavenger was positively identified as one of the prisoners sent to the Chaney Maximum Security Prison.
 When Chaney collapsed into the ground two years later, Scavenger was assumed to have died.

 Get your Claws out

-However, Dragon then came across Scavenger in the course of a particularly bloody Game match against The Jesters.
+Dragon came across Scavenger during the course of a particularly bloody Game match against The Jesters.
 So impressed was Dragon with Scavenger that he soon offered him a place in the fledgling Dragon’s Claws team.

 A few years later, the Claws made it to world champion status.
 Then, the Game was stopped by the WDC as it was getting out of hand.

-Scavenger got into a lot of trouble and reckless behaviour, and eventually returned to prison.
+Scavenger’s reckless behaviour got him into massive troubles, and eventually returned to prison.
 When N.U.R.S.E. reformed the Claws as a law enforcement unit under Dragon’s leadership, Scavenger rejoined the Claws.